 Before you can create a palette in the Advanced Palette Lists mode, you must first set your preferences to Advanced Palette Lists mode in the Preferences dialog box.
+You also need to have the rights to modify the palette list.
+If you do not, select Edit > Edit Palette List Mode from the top menu.

-You can remove palettes from your Palette list if they are not needed in your scene.
+You can remove palettes from your Palette list if they're not needed in your scene.
 The actual palette file will not be deleted and you can reimport it in your Palette list later on.